crazy-complete/crazy-complete/docs/documentation.md

 **NOTES**

-- This completion currently serves as documentation and does not provide actual functionality.
+- This completer currently serves as documentation and does not provide actual functionality.

 ```yaml
 prog: "example"